A wave of disruption is in motion.

-CAVs are putting digital technology firmly at the heart of a sector built on mechanical engineering, and as it powers forward, it’s opening the market to new digital entrants from the tech, media and communication sector.
+CAVs are putting digital technology firmly at the heart of a sector built on mechanical engineering, and as it powers forward, it’s opening the market to new digital entrants from the Tech, Media and Communications sector.

 The transformation is, and will be, widespread.
-Changes to automation, together with the shift from combustion engine to electric vehicles, will resonate across all aspects of our lives – and not simply the automotive and transport industries.
+Changes to automation, together with the shift from combustion engine to electric vehicles, will resonate across all aspects of our lives – and not simply the Transport and Automotive sector.